ahmedhammad97/Javafx-Maze-Runner/README.md

 ## Technical Features:
 - MVC pattern
 - Many Design patterns applied to optimize the design.
-- Multi-Threading used manage different clocks at the same time.
+- Multi-Threading used to manage different clocks at the same time.